avinanick/CS50W_capstone/README.md

 ### Tasks

 Tasks are created by any member working on the project.
-They can optionally be assigned to a release deadline as well as a group member on the project.
-Additional fields include a title, description, and work status which starts as To Do and can be updated to In Progress and Done.
+Fields include a title, description, and work status which starts as To Do and can be updated to In Progress and Done.

 ## Contents